 Whole life insurance provides lifelong coverage for seniors, combining a death benefit with a cash value component.
 While more expensive than term life, it provides guaranteed coverage that doesn't expire and is often used to cover final expenses.

-Consider whole life if you:
+Consider your whole life if you:

 - Want coverage that lasts your entire lifetime